Nissan QR25DE Tuning

 When the engine is fitted with a turbo upgrades are going to make more power and you will discover turbo charged engines are made using better components.

-We see many car owners spending a a stack of money on turbo upgrades on the QR25DE only to have the car explode on it's first outing after it's been finished.
+We see many car owners spending a stack of money on turbo upgrades on the QR25DE only to have the car explode on it's first outing after it's been finished just because they didn't check the fuelling and timing or were too ambitious on stock engine components.

 Bigger capacity turbo units commonly experience a bottom end lag, and little turbo units spool up much more quickly but do not have the peak rpm torque gains.